 Make a plan that covers how family members will get in touch with each other during an emergency.
 Check your emergency supplies and restock if necessary.
 Review your fire safety and severe weather plans.
 Check evacuation routes for your area.

-One of the most handy and informative devices you can purchase to ensure your family's safety is an NOAA Weather Radio.
+One of the most handy and informative devices you can purchase to stay informed on changing weather is an NOAA Weather Radio.
 Buy one that can run on batteries or plugs into your outlet.
 Just as important, get one that allows you to tailor your alerts to your specific country and adjacent counties.

 These radios stay silent most of the time, but when the National Weather Service issues an alert, the radio wakes up and it will wake you up too.
 You will find out about a storm or other weather event at the same time the local news room finds out, and before local officials decide to turn the sirens on.